Never use an existing brand to sell a non-related product to the existing ones.

 I give it 9/10.

-Find below a summary of the 22 immutable laws of marketing, by Al Ries and Jack Trout.
+Summary of The 22 Immutable Laws of Marketing Written by Al Ries and Jack Trout

 You avoid making marketing mistakes when you make sure your marketing respects the laws.